top of page

 Are drop-ins allowed to participate?

-No. These are "closed" groups, meaning only the participants who have registered for the program are admitted into sessions.
-No walk-ins permitted.
+No. These are "closed" groups, meaning only the participants who have registered for the program have access to sessions.
 Participants are vetted to ensure the safety of the group.

-Participation is limited to six (6) people for in-person groups and twelve (12) people for virtual groups to ensure an intimate environment where meaningful sharing can occur.
+Participation is limited to twelve (12) people for virtual groups to ensure a more intimate environment where meaningful sharing can occur.

 What can I expect during the weekly meetings?